ABOUT

 |

-Xiaorui Huang is a Chinese human rights social commentary artist based in New York.
-In 2012, she ventured to Ipswich, England, to attend St Joseph's College, where she pursued her A-levels with a major in Fine Art.
-After that, she moved to New York, earning her B.F.A. before obtaining her MFA from Brooklyn College of the City University of New York in 2023.
+Xiaorui Huang is a Chinese human rights and social commentary artist based in New York.
+In 2012, she moved to Ipswich, England, where she attended St Joseph’s College and pursued her degree in Fine Art.
+After moving to New York, she earned her B.F.A. and later completed her M.F.A. at Brooklyn College of the City University of New York in 2023.